adamfodor10/game-chess/README.md

 # game-chess
-Chess game for playing with a friend.
+Chess game playing with a friend.